mjesteban/remote-exercise/README.md

 ---

+## 📝 README as Developer's Diary

+To document my developer journey and *and walk you throughout the process* of the exercise, I've used this `README.md` as my developer's diary.
+It includes notes on pending tasks, prioritized tasks, insights into my analysis paralysis moments, and explanations behind the decisions I've made.
+This led to the README becoming quite lengthy.
+To address this, I've also created a [TL;DR](https://en.wikipedia.org/wiki/Wikipedia:Too_long;_didn%27t_read) version that jumps straight into the installation and usage instructions.

 ## 👋 About Me

 *Mabuhay!* I am [Mario](https://www.linkedin.com/in/mario-joseph-esteban/), from the 🇵🇭 Philippines.
 For the past six years, I worked remotely as a 🐘PHP web developer with slight knowledge on frontend technologies but highly prefers the backend aspect sharpening my analytical and problem solving skills.